cilliemalan/rabbiteer-vscode/README.md

 create a launch configuration file.

 2. It tries to pick up settings from package.json.
-These would work for a stock node project, but we are using *Babel* to enable ES6 development.
-So we need to make a few changes. (find attached launch.json)
+These would work for a stock node project, but we are using *Babel* to enable ES6 development, so we need to make a few changes. (find attached launch.json)

 3. Now if you press <kbd>f5</kbd>, the project will build and start debugging.